chenwei0129/AES_128_Circuit_Design/README.md

 A typical AES circuit, and the module "key expansion" is a combinational circuit, generate 10 keys at a time.
 Thereforw we need a MUX to select a key to use.

 * V2\
-Modify V1 "key expansion" module, to reduce the hardware resource.
+Modify V1 "key expansion" module from combinational circuit to sequential circuit, to reduce the hardware resource.

 * V3\
   * According to paper[1], modifing V2 "key expansion" and "mixcolumns"/"inv_mixcolumns" modules to improve the performance of the circuit.